SchulzLab/SNEEP/docs/examples.rst

 Example 3: Associate regulatory SNPs to their target genes
 ------------------------------------------------------------------------------------------------------------

 To associate the target genes, we need to specify a file that holds enhancer-gene interactions (flag -r).
 We provide this data via a Zenodo repository, which contains three different epigenetic interaction files (for more detail explanation see XX).
 For our example the most suitable one is the file interactionsREM_PRO_HiC.txt.
 The HiC data is retrieved from whole human heart, so we can benefit from the interactions for our example analysis.
 Please specify the path to this file in the following command.
-Additionally, the file ensemblID_GeneName.txt containing the ensembl ID to gene name mapping for all genes listed in the epigenetic interaction file is required (flag -g).
+Additionally, the file ensemblID_GeneName.txt containing the Ensembl ID to gene name mapping for all genes listed in the epigenetic interaction file is required (flag -g).

 .. code-block:: console

   differentialBindingAffinity_multipleSNPs -o examples/SNEEP_output_REM_PRO_HiC/   -r <pathToInteractions> -g ensemblID_GeneName.txt -c 0.001 -n 10 necessaryInputFiles/estimatedScalesPerMotif_1.9.txt -b necessaryInputFiles/frequency.txt -x necessaryInputFiles/transition_matrix.txt examples/combined_Jaspar2022_Hocomoco_Kellis_human_transfac.txt  examples/SNPs_EFO_0000612_myocardial_infarction.bed ${genome}

-Example 4: Compute a proper random background control and highlight the cell type specific TFs
+Example 4: Compute a proper random background control and highlight cell type specific TFs
 ---------------------------------------------------------------------------------------------

 To perform a random background sampling the optional parameters -j, -k, -l and -q need to be specified.
 We recommend to sample at least 100 background rounds, meaning set -j to 100.
 The random SNPs are sampled from the dbSNP database.
 We provide the corresponding file in the Zenodo repository (unzipped file: dbSNPs_sorted.txt) which is used to specify the flag -k.
 To allow reproducible results, we ask the user to set a random seed via the -l flag.
-Please use varying random seed for runs with different input SNPs.
-The flag -q is used to speed up the background sampling by exclude TFs, which did not have or did have less significant differential binding affinities on the input SNPs.
+Please use varying random seeds for runs with different input SNPs.
+The flag -q is used to speed up the background sampling by excluding TFs, which did not have or did have less significant differential binding affinities on the input SNPs.
 Per default -q is set not 0, meaning only TFs with at least 1 significant change in the binding affinity are considered in the background sampling.
 Further we recommend running SNEEP in the parallel mode by specifying the number of threads via the -n flag.

 A possible SNEEP run with background sampling can look as following: